marcomass/GMQL-FederatedNS/README.md

 ## User Creation and API Authentication
 ### Admin Account
-Admin priviledges are assigned to the first user that registers on the nameserver.
+Admin priviledges are assigned to the first user that registers on the name server.
 ### Registration and Login
 Assuming the name server is running on `http://localhost:8888`, you can login and register a new user using the name server web interface: